 This heavenly Instant Pot peanut butter and caramel cheesecake is almost worth the price of your pressure cooker!
 It is intensely rich, dense and silky in texture.
 Read on to get the recipe plus tips on how to achieve cheesecake perfection and avoid common mistakes.

-That’s not to say that making a pressure cooker cheesecake is totally trouble-free.
+That’s not to say that making it is totally trouble-free.
 Learn from my mistakes, avoid some common errors and achieve cheesecake perfection ‘under pressure’.

 Which pan should I use?